kittenvr/LLMCoder/instructions/instruction.en.md

-Context: I am working on existing code that I need to be modified.
-I will provide line numbers for each line of code.
-Use the line numbers as refences but ignore them otherwise.
+Only create a complete file content when creating a new file.
+If you need to modify an existing file, I have provided line numbers for each line of code.
+Please use the line numbers as references but ignore them otherwise.

+Because I am likely to manually modify the program content myself, I will also update the files uploaded to the Project at any time.
+Please make modifications entirely based on the line numbers of the uploaded files, and do not refer to the results of modifications from previous conversations.

 Please provide your suggested code changes in the following JSON format: